PRESCHOOL APPLICATION PROCESS

 OUTDOOR EXPERIENCE DAYS (OED) APPLICATION PROCESS

 Outdoor Experience Days (OED) are once per week outdoor days providing opportunities for children of early primary age (Kindergarten to Grade 2) to enhance their regular curriculum with outdoor experiences.
 These classes are especially are suitable for children being homeschooled.
 Class sizes are small (12-16) and the leader/adult to child ratio is 2:16.

-Children are registered by year (2 terms) and a waiting list is not kept from year to year.
+Children are registered by academic year (Sept to June) and a waiting list is not kept from year to year.
 A term is 10 classes.
 A parent/guardian of each registered child will be invited to attend as the adult volunteer, once in each term.
 Volunteering is encouraged but optional.